unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 11. Click on the plate icon to set the plate layout
 12. Set the replicates for standards as where they are in the plate, as well as the samples, if you don’t use all the options on the program for standards that is fine, click ok if the program gives you an “error” because of this
 The standards are set as the number of ng added to each well, aka the 6.25ng/ul standard is set as 62.5 because that is how many ng were added in the 10ul.
 The standard curve is made by calculating the ng/well
-13. Set your samples where they are in your plate, **make sure you know what SP1,SP2, SPetc are in how they pertain to your actual sample #s**
+13. Set your samples where they are in your plate, **make sure you know what SP1,SP2, SP etc are in how they pertain to your actual sample #s**
 ![2]({{ site.baseurl}}/images/platereadersetup.png "2")
 13. Any well that has nothing in it do not click anything leave it white
 14. Once the bulb has warmed up place the black plate into the holder, remove foil, and press start